nshimaza/thread-hierarchy/README.md

 Unlike Unix process, plain Haskell thread, created by forkIO, has no parent-child relation each other.
 This means termination of parent thread doesn't result its children also terminated.
-This is good design as it is low level API because it gives programmer greatest flexibility.
+This is good design as a low level API because it gives user greatest flexibility.
-However, it also means managing entire lifecycle of thread is totally a responsibility of programmer.
+However, it also means managing entire lifecycle of thread is totally a responsibility of user.

 Here one thing you need to be aware.
 Garbage collection doesn't work on living thread.
 When you lost reference to an object, garbage collector frees up the object for you.